Arraignment date for former Seahawk Chad Wheeler changed to Monday

 Wheeler, after being arrested in Kent on Friday, posted $400,000 bail and was released from jail on Tuesday and was charged on Wednesday.

-Wheeler, a backup offensive lineman who played in five games for Seattle last year, was waived by the Seahawks on Wednesday.
-On Thursday, NFL transactions showed he cleared waivers, meaning no team picked him up, and he is now a free agent.
+Wheeler, a backup offensive lineman who played in five games for the Seahawks last year, was waived Wednesday.
+On Thursday, NFL transactions showed he cleared waivers, meaning no team picked him up, and he is a free agent.

 Wheeler, 27, tweeted on Wednesday that he is walking away from football to get help, saying he was having a manic episode due to bi-polar disorder on Friday.